-When I was pregnant with my second daughter, seasoned moms advised me that some symptoms would be different this time around.
-While things began much the same way for me—with prescription-worthy nausea—there were definitely some noticeable differences as the pregnancy progressed.
+When I found out I was pregnant with my second daughter, seasoned moms advised me that some symptoms would be different this time around.
+While things began much the same way for me—with prescription-worthy nausea—there were definitely some noticeable differences as my second pregnancy progressed.
 Some changes were for the better (shorter labour) and others were worse (stronger afterpains).
 I went to the experts for an explanation of how, and why, subsequent pregnancies can differ.

 Because your uterus doesn’t quite shrink back to its original size after pregnancy, your body already has a head start.
 “Your uterus has done this before,” explains obstetrician Jillian Coolen, a mother of three in Halifax.
 “Your ligaments and muscles have stretched and your pregnancy will show earlier.”
 Coolen jokes that she once made a comment to one of her best friends, also a mother of three, about how fast she was showing with her second pregnancy.
 “She said, ‘Just wait ’til your third!
 You’re going to need maternity pants the day after you get a positive pregnancy test,’ and she was nearly right.”